Some thoughts on investors collected from my experience and conversations with other founders.

 - Ask interesting questions when looking at your data.

-- Work very hard, have difficult schedules and travel a lot.
+- Have difficult schedules and travel a lot.
+That is hard work.

-- Understand the need to rest properly and to have family time.
+- They understand the need to rest and family time.

-On the slightly negative side, a majority of investors:
+On the negative side, beware that a majority of investors:

 - Are very busy and spread too thin.
-They forget things and repeat questions.
+They will forget what you tell them from meeting to meeting (sometimes within the meeting) and repeat questions a lot.

-- Are insecure and suffer too much from "me too" dynamics.
+- Are insecure.
+Investing is hard, signaling is strong, and most suffer a lot from “me too” dynamics.

-- Are mostly "about financial deals"; frequently, they don't really understand nor voice opinions on important tech trends.
+- Deal driven.
+Frequently, investors don’t really understand or voice opinions on important tech trends.

 - Always give more than they ask.
 They are active ambassadors, users, product team members, etc.